-I absolutely love the above verses as they give clear definition of a few things.
+I absolutely love the above verses as they give clear definitions of a few things.
 First, YHWH emphasizes that a “blessed” man is one who guards Right-Ruling and righteousness.
 He then goes on to describe one piece of Right-Ruling and righteousness: guarding the Sabbath.
 Second, notice YHWH follows “guarding the Sabbath” with “lest he profane it, and guarding his hand from doing any evil.”
-It seems that profaning the Sabbath falls into the “evil” category.
+According to His Word, it seems that profaning the Sabbath falls into the “evil” category.

 “There is one Torah for the native born and for the stranger who sojourns among you.”
 Exodus (Shemoth) 12:49

-YHWH’s Word reveals that there are not separate instructions for different people.
+YHWH’s Word reveals that there does not exist separate instructions for separate people.
 Everyone who wants to serve Him, His way (not our own way) will delight in living their lives by His instruction.

 “If you love Me, you shall guard My commands.” – John (Yohanan) 14:15